dotnet/docs/docs/core/install/localized-intellisense.md

 1. Extract the contents of the zip file.

+1. Navigate to the moniker folder.

    1. Navigate to the .NET Core installation folder.
 By default, it's under *%ProgramFiles%\dotnet\packs*.

-   - Choose which SDK you want to install the IntelliSense for, and navigate to the associated path.
+   1. Choose which SDK you want to install the IntelliSense for, and navigate to the associated path.
 You have the following options:

       | SDK type        | Path                               |
       | --------------- | ---------------------------------- |